barbarametzler/Clusters-of-Accra/index.md

 # Clusters of Accra

-Scroll to discover different clusters of Accra.
+Scroll through this page to discover different clusters of Accra.
 Each map includes one or a set of clusters that describe the built or non-built environment of the city.
 The clusters are created with an unsupervised computer vision technique and therefore only requires images as input.

+How to use the maps:
+- Click the +/- buttons or scroll to zoom in and out.
+- Click the top left icon to look at the legend that describes the different colours on the map.
+- Click the top right icon to open the map in a new tab.

 Let me know if you discover some neighbourhoods within the clusters and if they make sense to you.
 I'm also interested in the following questions: